 The number of students in shorter special interest courses will depend on which workshop is used and the requirements of the course.
-The main workshop can accommodate up to 14 or 15 students; studio one up to 9 or 10.

 Children’s classes may have up to 14 students.
 Most children’s classes have a teacher and teaching assistant.
 The rare exception to this is where there are low enrolments but a class is allowed to run with just a teacher; this only happens when there would be other staff members on the premises to assist the teacher in an emergency.

 What are the qualifications of the teachers?